-8. Control Panel
+© Control Panel

-You can use the icons in Control Panel to change the appearance and functionality of Windows Vista.
+You can use the icons in Control Panel to change the appearance and functionality of Windows®7.
 These icons represent options for configuring your PC.
+You should, however, consult "Help and Support" on the potential effects of certain changes.